daveyarwood/blog.djy.io/src/_drafts/conjuring-clojure-in-vim-2020-edition.md

      width="75%">
 </center>

-> TODO: continue reviewing the old blog post below and updating it as needed

 # nREPL and you

 If you're new to Clojure, you might not be familiar with what an nREPL server